nelsonic/nelsonic.github.io/archive/family-holidays-downtime.md

 ## Family

+- **20131229** Sick as a dog the past few days. :-( Didn't even think of Code...
+This has not been a very productive "holiday"...

 - **20131226** Its not called "**Boxing Day**" in Portugal.
 But there's a sale at almost every shop starting today.